buildingSMART/IFC4.3.x-development/docs/properties/p/PerformanceMaintenanceLevel.md

 PerformanceMaintenanceLevel
 ===========================

-Performance level at which maintenance takes place
+Performance level at which maintenance takes place.